rose-collectionservices/collection-services-manual/09-PRESERVATION/readme.md

 Updates to this spreadsheet will be monitored by the Conservator, who is responsible for communicating with facilities (Le'Denna Harris) and the pest management company. **The preservation liaison should notify the Conservator and Le'Denna Harris immediately if there are any major pest issues that require immediate attention.**

+### 9.5 Environmental Monitoring

+Dataloggers are located on L9-L11 and monitored by Preservation staff.